vsantos/budget-tracker-api/README.md

 The mongodb served by `docker-compose` has no credentials so it's recommended only for development purposes.

+The "observability" stack containing: `jaeger` and `prometheus` is optional but recommended for testing purposes.
+You can either disable them by commenting on the services at `docker-compose.yml` or simply specifying which service you are going to need: `docker-compose up -d budget-tracker`.

 ## Swagger API support

 This application uses go-swagger to generate swagger specs directly from the code, to run it just: